cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-To further minimize storage space, the server can derive per-user OPRF keys kU from a single global secret key, and it can use the same pair (PrivS,PubS) for all users.
-In this case, the per-user OPAQUE storage consists of PubU and HMAC(Khmac; Pubs), a total of 64-byte overhead with a 256-bit curve and hash.
-EnvU communicated to the user is of the same length, consisting of PubS and HMAC(Khmac; Pubs).
+To further minimize storage space, the server can derive per-user OPRF keys kU from a single global secret key, and it can use the same pair (skS,pkS) for all users.
+In this case, the per-user OPAQUE storage consists of pkU and HMAC(Khmac; pkS), a total of 64-byte overhead with a 256-bit curve and hash.
+EnvU communicated to the user is of the same length, consisting of pkS and HMAC(Khmac; pkS).

 <!-- Can provide AuCPace paper (sec 7.7) as reference to importance of small
 EnvU (for settings where storage and/or communication is expensive) -->